Brabow/New_MoulPack/README.md

 - Chess table (yes)
 - Spectate enemies in the death screen by pressing E
   - Press Y to talk as enemies to scare people
-- Host can now control enemies, check for controls here [thunderstore.io/ControlCompany](https://thunderstore.io/c/lethal-company/p/ControlCompany/ControlCompany/)
+- ~~Host can now control enemies, check for controls here [thunderstore.io/ControlCompany](https://thunderstore.io/c/lethal-company/p/ControlCompany/ControlCompany/)~~ [removed from 2.3.0]
 - The capacity of inhalers and spray bottles is now displayed
 - Press - or + (not on the numpad) to change the volume of entertaining electric devices
 - Mirror added (you can buy it anytime in the shop)